How to Create an Ideal Customer Profile (ICP)

 Static firmographics tell you who might fit.
 Behavioral signals tell you who's ready to buy.
 Layer these on top of firmographic fit:

 Firmographic match doesn't guarantee success.
-Your ICP should include budget reality and use-case alignment.
+Your B2B sales ICP criteria should include budget reality and use-case alignment.

 Skip the aspirational targets.
-Start with analyzing current customers.
+Start with your existing customers.
 The data doesn't lie about who actually succeeds with your product.

 Build a list of your best customers, not your entire customer base.
 Stakeholders across the organization must agree on criteria.